dbt-labs/corp/handbook.md

 ## Leave Policies

-Fishtown Analytics offers anyone (regardless of gender) up to **12 weeks of 100% paid time off** during the first year of parenthood.
+dbt Labs offers anyone (regardless of gender) up to **12 weeks of 100% paid time off** during the first year of parenthood.
 This includes anyone who becomes a parent through childbirth or adoption.
 The 12-week balance is per birth or adoption event.
 If you live in a country where a statutory parental leave benefit is available, you will be required to claim statutory parental leave pay (if you are eligible) and we will supplement any gaps.

-We encourage parents to take the time they need.
-Fishtown Analytics team-members will be encouraged to decide for themselves the appropriate amount of time to take and how to take it.
+We encourage parents to take the time they need. dbt Labs team-members will be encouraged to decide for themselves the appropriate amount of time to take and how to take it.
 For many reasons, a team member may require more time off for parental leave.
 Some countries have longer standard parental leaves, occasionally births have complications, and sometimes 12 weeks just isn't enough.
-Any Fishtown Analytics team member can request additional unpaid parental leave, up to 8 weeks.
+Any dbt Labs team member can request additional unpaid parental leave, up to 8 weeks.
 We are happy to address anyone with additional leave requests on a one-on-one basis.
 All of the parental leave should be taken in the first year.
 There is no tenure requirement to be eligible for leave.

 If applicable, commissions are paid while on parental leave at 100% of plan.
 On the day you return from leave and going forward, your commissions will be based on current performance only.
 If your country of employment has specific laws regarding the payout of commissions when on leave, those would supersede our policy.